 Furthermore, ComprivaLinks you send to any trusted contact can be opened on any browser (PC, Mac or smartphone) that supports SSL connection to our Compriva secure server.
 Once connected, your contact can use the presented webform to compose and send you an encrypted ComprivaNote.
 The webform can be bookmarked and saved with other favourites to be reused anytime from any device!

 - Why can anyone install and start using Compriva Private Email so quickly?

 Absolutely no technical knowledge or skill is needed!
 So long as you are sending and receiving email (at the address you want to use for Compriva) from a supported Windows email client program (see list), all you need to do is complete the registration web page (Compriva Free or Compriva Professional) and the instructions in the subsequent email you will receive.
 Our sophisticated installer will deliver and install the Compriva digital certificates you require and correctly configure your email client program(s).
 On completion, follow the simple steps in our Getting Started tutorial to start sending and receiving encrypted emails within minutes.

-For full functionality, both sender and recipient must have Compriva digital certificates (active trial or paid subscriber) installed.
+For full functionality, both sender and recipient must have active Compriva digital certificates (free or paid) installed.

-Any trusted contact (subscriber or not) who has received a ComprivaLink from a subscriber can use it to send an encrypted ComprivaNote to the initiating subscriber.
+Any trusted contact (registrant or not) who has received a ComprivaLink from a registrant can use it to send an encrypted ComprivaNote to the initiating registrant.

 - Can I use my existing email software?

 Yes - for Windows users who are using Microsoft email client software on PCs or full OS tablets.
 Compriva Private Email installs on, works with and leverages the features of Outlook, Windows Live Mail, Windows Mail and Outlook Express using your existing email account.
 You do not have to manage a second email system or email address.

 - Can I use my existing address book?